3dmod(1) 3dmod(1)

 point numbers), 6 for unsigned 16-bit integers, or 16 for color

-files stored as R-G-B triplets of bytes.
+files stored as R-G-B triplets of bytes; or, enter -1 for signed

--H <value>
+-H value

 Set the size of the header to be skipped, in bytes, for raw